caiomarte/caiomarte/README.md

 ## Currently, I have been
 **Working on**
-- :shield: AWS account-level best practicies on security, monitoring, and governance
+- :dollar: AWS and overall IT operation cost optimization
-- :gear: Typescript CDK IaC for EKS SaaS resources
+- :mag: Prometheus Helm Chart installation
+- :mag: Grafana dashboard, alert, and notification
-- :building_construction: IaC CI/CD pipeline on Bitbucket
+- :building_construction: CI/CD pipeline on CircleCI
-- :signal_strength: Networking policies, namespace isolation, and VPN connection on EKS
-- :package: Responsive application scaling with CDK on EKS
-- :package: High availability strategy on EKS
+- :package: Helm Chart deployment to EKS

 **Learning about**
-- :signal_strength: EKS networking
-- :gear: Infra as Code with Typescript CDK
-- :building_construction: Bitbucket CI/CD pipelines
+- :dollar: FinOps and cost optimization on AWS
+- :bar_chart: Business strategy, financial analysis and modeling

 **Doing aside**
-- :writing_hand: Writing an article for practice
-- :construction_worker_man: Reading a book on Systems Engineering principles and practices
-- :gear: Building a Terraform library of authorial solutions
+- :weight_lifting_man: Crossfit 7 times a week
+- :diving_mask: Taking a scuba diving certification
+- :open_book: Reading "The Misfit Economy", Alexa Clay & Kyra Maya Phillips
+- :mending_heart: Engaging in volunteering and community work

 ## My core experience is
 Almost 4 years of experience with Cloud & DevOps in 3 customer facing roles and 1 internal role: